alexpevzner/sane-airscan/README.md

 * HP OfficeJet Pro 8730
 * Kyocera ECOSYS M2040dn
 * TODO

+<a name="noteMF743cdw">1</a>: this device requires manual activation of AirPrint scanning on its web console.

 If you have success with a scanner not included into this list, please let me know.